Yellowstone information for your trip

 Yellowstone Recreation Co.
 FAQ

 Yellowstone’s climate is extremely varied.
 Daytime temperatures in the summer can be quite warm while morning and evenings can be very cold.
 In the winter it’s generally always quite frigid.
 The best approach to handling this is to dress in layers which can be added or removed to adjust to changing temperatures.
 It’s also a good idea to bring a waterproof outer layer in case of rain.
-Our hiking tours obviously take place in the great outdoors, but our road-based sightseeing tours also disembark to explore hydrothermal areas, the Grand Canyon of the Yellowstone, and other significant areas, exposing us to the elements.
+Our road-based sightseeing tours do disembark to explore hydrothermal areas, the Grand Canyon of the Yellowstone, and other significant areas, exposing us to the elements.

 All of our lunches are prepared fresh and brought along on the tour in a temperature controlled cooler.
 We offer a choice of a ham, turkey, or veggie hummus wrap.
 All meals also include chips, fruit, and a cold drink.

 You can book here on this website, over the phone, or contact us through email.
-If you have any questions about YRC or our tours feel free to contact us via email or phone.
+If you have any questions about Yellowstone Recreation Co. or our tours feel free to contact us via email or phone.
 We’re always happy to talk to our customers and help with any issues.
 Our phone number is 1 (406) 641-0662.

 We offer a full refund up until 24 hours before the start of the tour.
-If we ever cancel a tour we guarantee a full refund.
+In the event of operator cancellation we will offer a complete refund regardless of the time before the start of the tour.

 Information About Yellowstone National Park